TrampolineRTOS/trampoline/examples/cortex/armv7/mk20dx256/teensy31/isr/README.md

 # isr example

-The basis of this application is the same as the blink example.
-A periodic task  toggles the built in led of the teensy the board.
+A periodic task toggles the built in led of the teensy the board every 500ms by using an alarm.
+In addition the task gets the current value of the PIT0 timer and print it on the LCD.
 This runs at start.

-An ISR is programmed on the PIT0 channel
+PIT0 timer is programmed to count down from 100000000 (100 millions).
+With the 48MHz clock, this corresponds to a 2,0833333 seconds period An IRQ (PIT0_IRQ) is programmed and, when the timer reaches 0, it leads to the execution of ISR category 2 timer.

 Have a look into "isr.oil" file.